aricooperdavis/OS-Maps-app-tools/README.md

 * This allows you to use the digital OS Maps that you've bought with other mapping apps.

 ## :warning:Disclaimer
-This repository contains no intellectual property belonging to Ordnance Survey.
-The tools and techniques described should only be used in accordance with the Ordance Survey terms of use and UK law.
+The tools and techniques described here should only be used in accordance with the Ordance Survey terms of use and UK law.
 Be aware that these terms of service may explicitly prohibit the extraction of maps from the app.
+Don't do anything illegal with the knowledge you learn here; if you do that's entirely your fault.

 Please don't share any OS Maps - purchasing their excellent maps funds the work put into making them.